2 drug suspects slain, cop hurt in Tawi-Tawi shootout

 Police said the two slain drug suspects, identified only as alias "Jay" and alias "Nasir", both from Bongao were turned over to their families for immediate burial according to Islam.

-Seized from the two suspects were shabu worth P34,000, two caliber .45 pistols with ammunition and mobile phone.
+Seized from the two suspects were shabu worth P34,000, two caliber .45 pistol with ammunition and mobile phone.

 Tanggawohn commended both the police and the locals for their initiatives to curb the illegal drug trade and use in the region.